What Causes Mesothelioma?

 Environmental Asbestos Exposure

-The risk of disease from living near asbestos mines is lower than from working with asbestos.
-Research shows this might lead to 3% of all mesothelioma cases.
-For women, the number jumps to 19%.
+Although the risk of disease from living near asbestos mines is lower than from working directly with asbestos, research suggests it accounts for about 3% of all mesothelioma cases.
+For women, that number rises significantly to 19%.

 Age and Gender Risk for Mesothelioma